-Being charged with assault in Texas is a serious matter.
+Being charged with assault in Houston is a serious matter.
 Depending on the circumstances, a conviction could result in a lengthy prison sentence, fines and lasting damage to your reputation.
 In addition, having a permanent criminal record can interfere with future employment and housing opportunities.
-If you are facing assault charges, it is crucial to consult an experienced criminal defense lawyer.
+If you are facing assault charges, it is crucial to consult an experienced Houston criminal defense lawyer.

 Ceja Law Firm is a premier criminal defense practice representing clients throughout the greater Houston area and the state of Texas.
 As a former prosecutor, founding attorney Jose Ceja is keenly aware of the tactics the state utilizes to gain convictions.
 He leverages his extensive trial experience to mount aggressive defenses against assault charges.
 When you work with our legal team, you can rest assured we will fight to protect your freedom and your future.

 Types of Assault in Texas

 In Texas, you can be charged with assault for:

 - Intentionally, knowingly, or recklessly causing bodily injury to another person